jaschdoc/dad5-bot/README.md

 - Install node.js
 - Run `npm install` in the root of the project directory
 - Set up a `.env`-file.
 Refer to [.env_sample](.env_sample).
 Please note, that only `PREFIX` and `BOT_TOKEN` are required at this stage.
-- Run `npm run watch` and open a new and run `npm run compiler`.
-This will watch the project files for changes and run the bot with those changes. *Note: This will take up both your terminals, so you may want to open yet another one.*
+- Run `npm run watch`
+- Open a new terminal and run `npm run bot`.
+These last two steps will in conjunction watch the project files for changes and run the bot with those changes. *Note: This will take up both your terminals, so you may want to open yet another one.*

 Note: `npm run build` will compile the project and throw any errors explicitly.